giuliacasarini/SecurityDemo/Chapters/ChapterIII.md

 <u>How JWT Works for Stateless Session Management?</u>

 JSON Web Tokens provides a stateless mechanism for managing sessions.
-It encodes user information in a signed token that is sent to the client.
-The client stores this token and includes it in the Authorization header of subsequent requests(or saves it in a cookie/local storage), allowing the server to authenticate the user without maintaining session state.
+It encodes user information in a **signed token** that is sent to the client.
+The client stores this token and includes it in the Authorization header of subsequent requests or saves it in a cookie/local storage, allowing the server to authenticate the user without maintaining session state.

 ### **Advantages** of Using JWT for Session Management